rust-lang/reference/src/items/traits.md

 - [types](associated-items.md#associated-types)
 - [constants](associated-items.md#associated-constants)

+The trait declaration defines the trait in the [type namespace] of the module or block where it is located.
+Associated items are defined as members of the trait within their respective namespaces: type namespace for associated types, and value namespace for constants and functions.

 All traits define an implicit type parameter `Self` that refers to "the type that is implementing this interface".
 Traits may also contain additional type parameters.
 These type parameters, including `Self`, may be constrained by